imperialacm/acm.doc.ic.ac.uk/contents/events/hour-of-code/index.md

 a massive campaign called the Hour of Code is introducing 10 million students to try one hour of introductory computer science.

-We are bringing this campaing to Imperial College London, so all students across all fields can participate.
+We are bringing this campaign to Imperial College London, so all students across all fields can participate.
 [Register](http://imperialcsed.eventbrite.co.uk/) today and join us on Wednesday 11th December, between 1pm and 2pm in Royal School of Mines G07.
-We will do our best to demistify "code" and show you that anyone can learn the basics to be a maker, a creator, an innovator.
+We will do our best to demystify "code" and show you that anyone can learn the basics to be a maker, a creator, an innovator.

 We are also looking for students who already know how to code and would